Piano Sonata No. 5 (Beethoven)

 The first movement of the sonata has a 3/4 meter, the second movement 2/4, and the final movement 2/2.
 Beethoven's Piano Sonata No. 5 is a first-period composition, anticipating more notable C minor works such as the Pathétique Sonata and the Fifth Symphony in its nervous energy.

-Like all three sonatas of his Op.
-10, it is dedicated to Anna Margarete von Browne, the wife of one of Beethoven's patrons, a Russian diplomat in Vienna.

 Form

 The sonata is divided into three movements:

-First movement
+I. Allegro molto e con brio

 The first movement, in sonata form, opens energetically with contrasting loud and soft phrases.
 The theme is angular in shape, both in its rising arpeggios and its dotted rhythm.
+The movement features alternating strongly and weakly stressed bars, though Beethoven gradually and subtly switches the stress from odd-numbered measures to even-numbered measures.
+In addition to rhythmic syncopation, this movement juxtaposes short fragmentary themes with longer, more lyrical melodies, heightening the dramatic, impulsive effect.

 The exposition lasts from mm.
 1–105.
 The primary theme, a modified sentence structure, lasts from mm.
 1–30.
 The transition, which is separately thematized and provides a quiet contrast, is in two parts and lasts from mm.
 31–55.
 The secondary theme, which is accompanied by an Alberti bass, lasts from mm.
 56–75 and ends with the essential exposition closure.
 The closing section, in two parts, quotes both secondary and primary themes.

 The development (after Darcy/Hepokoski's Sonata Theory) is half-rotational and divides into pre-core and core sections (after William Caplin); it lasts from mm.
 106–168.
 The retransition, mm.
 158–167, leads into the recapitulation.

 The recapitulation is at mm.
 168–284, 11 measures longer than the exposition.
 The exposition's transition is altered harmonically in the recapitulation.
 Initially, the secondary theme is stated in F major (major subdominant), a "false start", before being stated in tonic C minor.
 The secondary theme is also expanded from the exposition.
 The essential structural closure is in m.
 253.